kihoo56tkr/tp/docs/UserGuide.md

 * If the client has notes, the copied command also includes `--notes=...`.
 * This is useful when you want to change a field with long or multiple values (e.g., tags, notes, ...) without retyping the rest.
+* If Linkline cannot access the clipboard, it shows an error instead of copying anything.

 Examples: